Pritanu07/NTU-SCTP-GROUP2/readme2.md

     git status

- We can gather information like:

-	Whether the current branch is up to date
-	Whether there is anything to commit, push or pull Whether there are files staged, unstaged or untracked Whether there are files created, modified or deleted
+ We can gather information like (i) Whether the current branch is up to date (ii) Whether there is anything to commit, push or pull (iii) Whether there are files staged, unstaged or untracked (iv)Whether there are files created, modified or deleted